nquinn721/canvas-mulliplayer/ENHANCED_UI_FEATURES.md

 ### Controls

 - All controls now properly documented in sidebar
-- Spacebar for missile firing is now visible to players
+- Right click for missile firing is now visible to players
 - F key for Flash teleport ability is now documented
 - Flash ability requires power-up collection and has 5-second cooldown